sreenithy/Image-Stitching/README.md

 2. Estimate homography between each of the remaining images and the reference image.

-3.To estimate homography between two images, we use the following procedure:
+3. To estimate homography between two images, we use the following procedure:

     (a) Detect local features in each image